JanaLumi/janalumi.github.io/notes/Research.md

 The objective is not to maximise engagement or conversion, but to help people develop an increasingly informed understanding of the systems they are navigating.

-## Decision pacing

-Interfaces should adapt to uncertainty.

-When users already know what they want, the interface should stay out of the way.

-When uncertainty exists, interfaces can provide additional ways to explore, compare and understand.

 ## Systems Thinking

 Objects do not exist in isolation.
 They exist within networks of relationships that change over time.